So You Want To Be An eBay Consignment Seller?

 (or How I Learned To Fund My eBay Addiction)

-That simple influx of cash was the start... with that I started buying a great many interesting things... and soon my wife noticed the missing funds in the family checkbook.
-Oh yeah.
+That simple entry into eBay was the start.
+I started buying a great many interesting things... and soon my wife noticed the missing funds in the family checkbook.
+Yeah...not good.

 What I soon discovered were two things: